milleniumfrog/livingsdk/README.md

 # LivingSDK

+# discontinued in favor for a graphql livingapi implementation

 A package for using LivingApps as Backend for your nodejs or browser javascript applications.
 It enables you to login users, download App data, create/update/delete records.

 Warning: The SDK is in alpha stage.